Save to My DOJO

-Again, the deployment is quite simple and most options are fairly well explained within the UI.
+Again, the Bastion host Azure deployment is quite simple and most options are fairly well explained within the UI.
 However, if you want further details, you can find them in the official feature documentation here.

 Also, be aware that a Bastion Host must be implemented in every vNet where you want to connect to a VM.
 Currently, Bastion does not support vNet Peering.

 Pricing for Bastion is pretty easy to understand.
-As all Microsoft VM Services, you pay for the time the Bastion hast is deployed and for any Bastion service you have deployed.
+As with all Microsoft VM Services, you pay for the time the Bastion host is deployed and for any Bastion service you have deployed.
 You can easily calculate the costs for the Bastions Hosts you need via Azure Price Calculator.

 I made my example for one Bastion Host in West Europe, with the assumption it would be needed all month long.